 You can build a pergola depending on the weather conditions of your area.
 You should consider how your structure is going to look at different times of the year.

-For example, if you are planting only winter flowering plants near your pergolas, then they might die in the summer.
+For example, if you are planting only winter-flowering plants near your pergolas, then they might die in the summer.
 So, you should choose plants depending on the season and weather conditions of your area.

 Moreover, you should go with a few permanent plants and shrubs that will not die after the season ends.